buildbot/buildbot/master/docs/developer/rtype-buildslave.rst

     :type connected_to: list of objects with keys ``masterid`` and ``link``
     :attr configured_on: list of builders on masters this buildslave is configured on
     :type configured_on: list of objects with keys ``masterid``, ``builderid``, and ``link``
-    :attr slaveinfo: information about the slave
+    :attr workerinfo: information about the slave
-    :type slaveinfo: dictionary
+    :type workerinfo: dictionary

     The contents of the ``connected_to`` and ``configured_on`` attributes are sensitive to the context of the request.
     If a builder or master is specified in the path, then only the corresponding connections and configurations are included in the result.